 A COC is free of charge if you are the original owner of the vehicle or purchased it as a used vehicle from an official Toyota centre.
 Subsequent owners, or those who do not meet the previous criteria, will be charged £75.00 (including VAT, administration costs and postage) to receive a COC.

-If necessary, Toyota (GB) PLC can provide a Euro emissions declaration letter.
-This is charged at £10.00 (including VAT, administration costs and postage) and can be requested by emailing firstname.lastname@example.org
+If necessary, Toyota (GB) PLC can provide a Euro emissions declaration letter and can be requested by emailing email@example.com

 How do I apply for a Certificate of Conformity?